A Major Member Benefit

 Q: Can I get proof of cover?

-YES, our cover includes member ear wax removal staff who have attended a suitable UK course, are from a healthcare background, and are employed and supervised by an HCPC registered member of BSHAA.
+YES, our cover includes member ear wax removal staff who have attended a suitable UK course, are from a healthcare background and have supervision from a full member of BSHAA.
 Additionally, an ongoing training record should be maintained by these members.
 Please refer to the specific terms and conditions of the policy here for ear wax removal.
 Please note that ear irrigation treatment of minors is excluded.

 Q: I am the owner of a Limited company who employs BSHAA members, am I still covered?

-Q: If I decide to retire but if cease to be a member at the time of claim, will I still be covered?
+Q: If I decide to retire and cease to be a member, will I still be covered for previous care provided?

 Yes, subject to the terms and conditions of the “Run-off Extension” found in the policy wording.